nvkevihu/tftrt-convert-comparison/README.md

 To do this comparison for a particular SavedModel, for example:

 ```
-bash compare.sh /models/image_classification/inception_v3 299
+bash scripts/compare_partial.sh /models/huggingface/transformers/bert_base_uncased/pb_model/
 ```

 The script performs the above steps in order.
-Note that this only works OOTB for image classification models, as it assumes that inputs are images for engine building.
+Note that this only works OOTB for some transformer models, as input shapes are currently hardcoded for engine building.

+Additional scripts are provided for comparing the results of freezing in C++ vs. Python (in `scripts/compare_frozen.sh`), and for comparing C++ conversion from a SavedModel, rather than a frozen GraphDef (in `scripts/compare_e2e.sh`).